Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults: Software-in-the-loop Simulation

-We now discuss the results for this scenario in detail with scatter plots, as shown in Figure~\ref{fig:estop}.
-Among all valid outcomes for each $v(0), d(0)$ combination if any instance results in a collision, the result notes that data point as a \textit{Collision} ({x}).
-Only when all repetitions are able to safely pass the obstacle the noted result is a \textit{Safe Pass} ({\textbf{+}}).
+The simulation results are now presented in higher detail, emphasizing the worst case for each $d(0), v(0)$ and \ps configuration combination, as shown in Figure~\ref{fig:estop}.
+Among the 10 repetitions for each combination, if any instance results in a collision, the worst-case result notes it as \textit{Collision} ({x}).
+Only when all repetitions safely pass the obstacle the noted result is a \textit{Safe Pass} ({\textbf{+}}).
 When no collisions occur and at least one instance does not lead to a safe pass, the result is noted to be \textit{Safe Stop} (\tikzcircle{2pt}).

 $v^{safe}_{max} = 17.71$ $m/s$ is indicated by blue horizontal lines in each plot.
 The shaded area ($v(0) \leq \sqrt{2*7.5*d(0)}$) notes the best possible braking response, assuming $a^{av}_{max} = 7.5$ $m/s^2$.
 This ignores any computation latency or dynamics of the simulation.
-Figure~\ref{fig:estop}~(\subref{fig:estop_sr_mission_crash}) is the synthetic best case for safety where the AV applies maximum brake at the start of the simulation run.
-Figure~\ref{fig:estop}~(\subref{fig:estop_mission}) is the mission baseline.
+Figure~\ref{fig:estop_sr_mission_crash} is the synthetic best case for safety where the AV applies maximum brake at the start of the simulation run.